calblueprint/girls-write-now/pr_template.md

 ## Tests Performed, Edge Cases

-[//]: # "Hopefully we will add a testing suite/CI soon, but until then note down the steps you took to test locally"
+[//]: # 'Hopefully we will add a testing suite/CI soon, but until then note down the steps you took to test locally'

 ### Screenshots